 Valid Route Structure

-At trip start and trip end there are no transports in execution.
+At trip start and trip end, there are no transports in execution.
 A trip always comprises both the pickup and the delivery of a transport.
-Routes planned with the Route Optimization service always satisfy these route structures.
+Routes planned with the Route Optimisation service always satisfy these route structures.